AMD Issues Fix and Workaround for Ryzen's fTPM Stuttering Issues

 AMD has remained silent on this issue for months, but widespread reports indicate that AM4 Ryzen systems have long been plagued with system stuttering associated with enabling the fTPM (firmware trusted platform module) feature.
 As a reminder, TPM functionality is a not-strictly-enforced security requirement for Windows 11, but it is also present in Windows 10.
 The fTPM is a security mechanism available with AMD processors that removes the need for a separate discrete TPM device.
 Both the fTPM and discrete TPM are designed to accomplish the same goal — store an unchangeable security key, thus enabling a higher level of security.
 However, the different approaches store the key in different locations.

-AMD says the fTPM issue involves intermittent latency introduced by fTPM-related memory transactions in the SPI flash memory that's present on the motherboard (commonly referred to as a BIOS chip), leading to "temporary pauses in system interactivity or responsiveness."
+The fTPM key resides in the SPI flash memory that's present on the motherboard (commonly referred to as a BIOS chip).
+AMD says the fTPM issue involves intermittent latency introduced by fTPM-related memory transactions with the chip, leading to "temporary pauses in system interactivity or responsiveness."
 The issue impacts AM4 systems that run the Zen+ to Zen 3 architectures.

 AMD's fTPM issues impact both Windows 10 and Windows 11 Ryzen systems, with the typical side effect being random stuttering and lagging that lasts one to two seconds.
 These periods occur multiple times per day during all manner of workloads, including gaming.
 They manifest as jerky performance on the screen and interrupted and garbled audio, application hangs, and mouse cursor hitching during the system stutters (you can see an example in the short clip below).